 In addition to his teaching and scholarly pursuits at the Academy, Heflin served as editor of the Annual Summary of Research, and was a member of the Promotion and Tenure Committee.
 He continued to serve in these capacities until he announced in September 1985 his intention to retire at the end of the year.

 Wilson L. Heflin died on November 11, 1985 following a brief bout with cancer.
 He was married to the former Kathryn Rochester and had two daughters, Kathryn Heflin and Anne Heflin Kaldrovics.
 The Wilson L. Heflin Prize for Leadership in the Humanities is named in his honor.

 Description of Contents

-The Wilson L. Heflin Papers, consisting of three linear inches of documents, span the period from 1936 to 1943.
-The papers illustrate Heflin's early research on Stephen Crane for a proposed Ph.D. dissertation entitled "Stephen Crane's Treatment of War."
+The Wilson L. Heflin Papers, comprising 1.04 linear feet of documentation, span the period from 1935 to 1982, although copies of certain documents in the collection date as far back as 1841.
+The papers illustrate various aspects of Heflin's career as an educator and scholar, including his research on Herman Melville and other notable authors, his teaching as an English professor at the United States Naval Academy, and his early research on Stephen Crane for a proposed Ph.D. dissertation entitled "Stephen Crane's Treatment of War."

-The collection consists of handwritten and typescript research notes, annotated texts, journal articles, and correspondence.
+The collection consists of handwritten and typescript notes, journal articles, annotated texts, clippings, syllabi, essays, and correspondence.

-The Heflin Papers are arranged (alphabetically by document type) into a single series.
+The Heflin Papers are arranged into the following three series.